 So yeah, how's it feel to know you've been throwing away the good part and eating the bad part for as long as you can remember.
-I can tell you, I wasn't all that thrilled - I guess ignorance really is bliss.
+I can tell you that I wasn't all that thrilled - I guess ignorance really is bliss.

-Personally, I'm glad I found this out.
-It is sooooo much easier to crack the egg and drop it into the frying pan rather than try to separate the white from the egg every time.
+Personally, I'm glad Mike set me on the path to egg yolk enlightenment..
+It is sooooo much easier to crack the egg and drop it into the pan rather than try to separate the white from the egg every time.
 No more eggs down the drain for me - all that good yolk goodness is going straight to my belly - hope you decide to do the same.